NameTakenBonk/SuphisDataStoreModule/README.md

 * Bind To Close              Automatically saves, closes and destroys all sessions when server starts to close
 * Reconcile                  Fills in missing values from the template into the value property
 * Compression                Compress data to reduce character count
-* Safe Saveing               Impossible for save requests to be added to queue (you can ignore the warning)
 * Multiple script support    Safe to interact with the same datastore object from multiple scripts
 * Task batching              Tasks will be batched togever when possible
 * Direct value access        Access the datastore value directly, module will never tamper with your data and will never leave any data in your datastore or memorystore